Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 6. Fotor — Best for Nonprofits That Edit a Lot of Photos

 Fotor blends photo editing with basic graphic design.
-If your nonprofit produces a lot of event photography content — editing photos for donor newsletters, creating photo-based social posts, designing fundraiser graphics from real images — Fotor fills a specific need.
-It's not going to replace Photoshop, but it's significantly easier to use for non-designers who need to clean up photos and add text overlays.
-Think of it as the middle ground between a full photo editor and a template-based design tool.
+If your nonprofit produces a lot of event photography content — editing photos for donor newsletters, creating photo-based social posts, designing fundraiser graphics from real images — Fotor fills that need.
+It's not going to replace Photoshop, but it's significantly easier for non-designers who need to clean up photos and add text overlays.
+Think of it as the bridge between a full photo editor and a template-based design tool.

 Key Features: